Darts Highest Earners: Here are the 11 players who have won most prize money in the last two years

 It’s a sport which has seen prize money soar in recent years thanks to television and sponsorship deals, with darters’ earnings dwarfing those of previous legends of the game such as Eric Bristow and Jocky Wilson.

-Darting prodigy Luke Littler haf barely won a penny 13 months ago but he’s now almost certainly a millionaire, particularly after reaching the final of the World Championships and guaranteeing a payday of at least £200,000.
+Darting prodigy Luke Littler had barely won a penny 13 months ago but he’s now he’s a millionaire, particularly after winning the World Championships last week and bolstering his bank balance by a cool half million.

 The PDC work out their seedings by looking at the prize money from ranking tournaments over the last two years.